Wake-on-LAN: Interactions with network access control

-Data privacy
+Security

 Some PCs include technology built into the chipset to improve security for Wake-on-LAN.
-For example, Intel AMT (a component of Intel vPro technology), includes Transport Layer Security (TLS), an industry-standard protocol that strengthens encryption.
+For example, Intel AMT (a component of Intel vPro technology).
 AMT uses TLS encryption to secure an out-of-band communication tunnel to an AMT-based PC for remote management commands such as Wake-on-LAN.

 AMT secures the communication tunnel with Advanced Encryption Standard (AES) 128-bit encryption and RSA keys with modulus lengths of 2,048 bits.
 Because the encrypted communication is out-of-band, the PC's hardware and firmware receive the magic packet before network traffic reaches the software stack for the operating system (OS).
-Since the encrypted communication occurs "below" the OS level, it is less vulnerable to attacks by viruses, worms, and other threats that typically target the OS level.
+Since the encrypted communication occurs below the OS level, it is less vulnerable to attacks by viruses, worms, and other threats that typically target the OS level.

 IT shops using Wake-on-LAN through the Intel AMT implementation can wake an AMT PC over network environments that require TLS-based security, such as IEEE 802.1X, Cisco Self Defending Network (SDN), and Microsoft Network Access Protection (NAP) environments.
 The Intel implementation also works for wireless networks.

 Hardware requirements

-Wake-on-LAN support is implemented on the motherboard of a computer and the network interface card, and is consequently not dependent on the operating system running on the hardware.
-Some operating systems can control Wake-on-LAN behaviour via NIC drivers.
-With older motherboards, if the network interface is a plug-in card rather than being integrated into the motherboard, the card may need to be connected to the motherboard by an additional cable.
-Motherboards with an embedded Ethernet controller which supports Wake-on-LAN do not need a cable.
-The power supply must meet ATX 2.01 specifications.